What Is a Programmable Logic Controller (PLC)?

 Introduction

-Programmable Logic Controllers, often abbreviated as PLCs, are specialized digital computers designed for industrial automation and control systems.
-They are the brains behind a wide range of automated processes, from manufacturing assembly lines to energy management systems.
-PLCs are designed to withstand the harsh conditions of industrial environments, making them a reliable choice for mission-critical operations.
+“Programmable Logic Controllers, often abbreviated as PLCs, are specialized digital computers specifically designed for industrial automation and control systems.
+Consequently, they serve as the brains behind a wide range of automated processes, including manufacturing assembly lines and energy management systems.
+Moreover, PLCs are engineered to withstand the harsh conditions of industrial environments, therefore making them a reliable choice for mission-critical operations.”

 What are the 3 Types of PLC?